-Risk Management Policy September 2015
+Risk Management Policy

+September 2016

-1. Introduction
+1.0 Introduction

-- 1.1 The aim of the Risk Management Policy is to establish and operate an effective system not only to minimise risk but also to enable continuous improvement at every level of the organisation.
-Risk Management is the planned and systematic approach to the identification, evaluation, and control of risk.
-The adoption of this policy will help the Council to demonstrate its commitment to a policy of managing risk wherever it may arise. - 1.2 "Successful risk management can make a Council more flexible and responsive to new pressures and external demands.
-It allows an authority to be better able to deliver services and to meet the needs and expectations of its community in what is a fast changing and dynamic environment.
-Real benefits can result from effective risk analysis and management."
-(Audit Commission guidance "Worth the risk"). - 1.3 The Council is committed to developing a robust approach to risk management and will take reasonable steps to ensure that it; - Provides services of the highest quality and standards possible; - Provides a safe environment and facilities for staff and visitors; - ◆ Provides reasonable and safe working arrangements for staff e.g. hours and workloads; - Provides staff with adequate training and equipment to perform their duties; - ◆ Encourages and enables staff to improve their performance both individually and collectively; and - Is not financially or operationally compromised or disrupted. - 1.4 In making this commitment the Council aims to; - Identify activities that may cause loss, or cause the Council to fail to deliver its objectives; - Measure the impact of potential loss on the Council, its property, staff and customers;
+- 1.1 Risk is part of all our lives.
+As an organsiation, we need to take risks to grow and develop.
+Risk Management involves understanding, analysing and addressing risks to make sure the organsiation achieves its objectives.
+Successful risk management can make a Council more flexible and responsive to new pressures and external demands.
+It allows an organisation to deliver services better services and to meet the needs and expectations of its community in what is a fast changing and dynamic environment. - 1.2 The aim of the Risk Management Policy is to establish and operate an effective system not only to minimise risk but also to enable continuous improvement at every level of the organisation.
+The adoption of this policy will help the Council to demonstrate its commitment to a policy of managing risk wherever it may. - 1.3 The Council is committed to developing a robust approach to risk management and will take reasonable steps to ensure that it; - Provides services of the highest quality and standards possible; - Provides a safe environment and facilities for staff and visitors; - Provides reasonable and safe working arrangements for staff e.g. hours and workloads; - Provides staff with adequate training and equipment to perform their duties; - Encourages and enables staff to improve their performance both individually and collectively; and - Is not financially or operationally compromised or disrupted. - 1.4 In making this commitment the Council aims to; - Identify activities that may cause loss, or cause the Council to fail to deliver its objectives; - Measure the impact of potential loss on the Council, its property, staff and customers;

-- Take reasonable steps to avoid, reduce and/or control the impact of potential loss; - Make efforts to share or transfer risk wherever possible; - Foster a culture of risk awareness that is reflected in all aspects of its work; - Develop a culture that encourages open reporting and learning from adverse events; and - ◆ Demonstrate continuous improvement, spreading learning across the Council and meeting the changing needs of the community. - 1.5 The policy applies to the Council's elected Members and its Committees, the Corporate Management Team, staff and all working groups and partnerships.
+- Take reasonable steps to avoid, reduce and/or control the impact of potential loss; - Make efforts to share or transfer risk wherever possible; - Foster a culture of risk awareness that is reflected in all aspects of its work; - Develop a culture that encourages open reporting and learning from adverse events; and - Demonstrate continuous improvement, spreading learning across the Council and meeting the changing needs of the community. - 1.5 The policy applies to the Council's elected Members and its Committees, the Corporate Management Team, staff and all working groups and partnerships.
 The responsibilities of these groups and the individuals within them, for the implementation of a control assurance programme and the effective management of risk is detailed below.

-2. Risk Evaluation
+2.0 Risk Evaluation